 After rhinoplasty, the nose will be bandaged and held in place with a splint for several days.
 Patients should sleep with their heads elevated to minimize swelling and bruising.
 Stitches will either dissolve or be removed after one week.
 Most patients can return to work one week after surgery.
 The nasal tissues will take a few months to heal, and the internal nasal tissues may continue to have minor swelling for up to one year.
 Despite any swelling, by one to two months after surgery, patients should be sufficiently healed to be able to resume strenuous exercise and physical activity.

 Factors that affect the cost of rhinoplasty include geographic location, surgeon’s fees, anesthesia fees, and facility fees.
 While it is typically paid for by the patient, in some cases, insurance may cover the cost of your rhinoplasty procedure.
-Dr. Davison will discuss your payment and coverage options with you during your consultation.
+Your surgeon will discuss your payment and coverage options with you during your consultation.
 Financing is available if needed.

 Some temporary discomfort can be expected after rhinoplasty, but it will be minor and can be alleviated with oral pain medication